hollaex/hollaex-apidoc/source/index.html.md

 # API Client Libraries

 Client libraries make it simple to utilize our API.
-Currently, there are two libraries for HollaEx:
+Currently, there are two libraries for HollaEx that support three languages:

 - [HollaEx Node Library](https://github.com/bitholla/hollaex-node-lib) - Our official library that supports Node.js.
-Supports connection to both the API and websocket.
+Connects to both our API and websocket.
 - [CCXT](https://github.com/ccxt/ccxt) - An authorized library that supports Node.js, PHP, and Python.
-Supports connection to our API.
+Connects to our API.

 # Public